AtixCG/Universal-3D-Shortcuts/README.md

 ## Command Reference & Customization

 The document containing the list of keyboard shortcuts can be used as a Command Reference to find the same command between 3D programs.
-If you don't like the navigation or any keyboard shortcuts, you can easily change them in each program.
+If you don't like navigation or any keyboard shortcuts, you can easily change them in each program.

 ## Download